 POSTED BY July 22, 2021 NO COMMENTSON

-From last 2-3 yrs, more and more investors want to diversify beyond Indian equities and want to invest into other countries stocks.
+For the last 2-3 yrs, more and more investors want to diversify beyond Indian equities and want to invest in other countries stocks.

 We all have seen news of how some international stocks like Amazon, Facebook, and Tesla etc are doing wonderful and today we will see how Indian investors can also invest in these international stocks in 3 ways

-Once your account is opened, you can transfer the money in that account and do the buy and sell.
-However note that these are quite expensive in nature, simply because there are transfer fees (while sending and while taking back the money in your account) which can make them quite expensive especially if your ticket size if quite small.
+Once your account is opened, you can transfer the money to that account and do the buy and sell transactions.
+However note that these are quite expensive in nature, simply because there are transfer fees (while sending and while taking back the money in your account) which can make them quite expensive especially if your ticket size is quite small.

-Here is a simple illustration given in this tweet on only Rs 6,166 gets invested when you put Rs 10,000, because a lot of money gets eaten up in the charges etc.
+Here is a simple illustration given in this tweet on only Rs 6,166 get invested when you put Rs 10,000 because a lot of money gets eaten up in the charges etc.

 Tempted to invest in US Stocks directly?

 If you can’t invest at least ₹1 Lakh at a time, you’re doomed to make significant losses the moment you transfer💰 into your US broker a/c.